Want Great Results with Clear Aligners? Plan for Invisalign Refinements

 You may be thinking...if invisible braces work so well, what would make a procedure like Invisalign refinements necessary?
 Simply put, your mouth is not a computer simulation and things don’t always go according to plan.
-Even with advanced teeth scanning machines like the iTero 3D scanner from Invisalign, the journey to your perfect smile can be unpredictable.
+Even with advanced teeth scanning machines and 3D printing technology, the journey to your perfect smile can be unpredictable.

 Generally speaking, the difference depends on when the refinement trays are added to your treatment.
 If it’s at the end, it’s a refinement.
 When Invisalign refinements are necessary at the end of your treatment, your orthodontist or provider creates a new series of trays to continue moving your teeth into their ideal position.
 Since the process of digitizing and creating new trays involves time, effort, and material, your provider may charge additional amounts for refinements.